Effective Coverage: Enlightening Sunshine State Residents On Florida Renters Insurance

 Certain breeds of dogs are difficult to insure.
 That’s mostly the result of bad owners and poor training, not bad dogs, of course.
 But if your dog is not a high-risk breed, are you covered for dog liability on Florida renters insurance?
 What if your black lab jumps on someone and knocks them over, injuring them?
 Dog liability can arise from far more scenarios than just a bite.

-In 2017, we’re seeing a strong trend towards excluding all animal liability on the standard policy forms, and then offering a limited carve-back for coverage.
+These days, we’re seeing a strong trend towards excluding all animal liability on the standard policy forms, and then offering a limited carve-back for coverage.
 If you have a dog, you’ll need to disclose it and decide if you want to be covered for animal liability.
 Florida renters insurance can cover dog liability in many situations, but you have to make sure the coverage is on your policy.

 Your insurance expert can offer specific guidance with regards to breeds and available coverage.